Peter King's Monday Morning QB: Draft's first six

 “My dearest Darcy, I can’t tell you how much joy and pride I have in the way you are living.
 There’s not a day that goes by that I’m not proud of you.”

-—Leroy Haughan, the father of Humboldt Broncos coach Darcy Haughan, telling SI’s Greg Bishop what he said to his son the night before the crash that took his life, and the lives of 15 others with the team.
-How happy Leroy Haughan must be that he was able to tell his son something so important before he died.
+—Leroy Haugan, the father of Humboldt Broncos coach Darcy Haugan, telling SI’s Greg Bishop what he said to his son the night before the crash that took his life, and the lives of 15 others with the team.
+How happy Leroy Haugan must be that he was able to tell his son something so important before he died.

 IV